Princeton-CDH/neuxml/README.rst

 pip install neuxml
 ```

-It is also possible to install directly version from GitHub.
+It is also possible to install directly from GitHub.
 Use a branch or tag name,
 e.g. `@develop` or `@1.0` to install a specific tagged version or branch.

 ```console